 How does it work?

 After you finish the assessment, you’ll receive an in-depth report highlighting your top five strengths.
 The report explains why these strengths are unique, how they can help you succeed, and how to maximize your potential.
-This is the real purpose of the CliftonStrengths assessment — going beyond just learning about your strengths and taking action to develop your full potential.

 Benefits of the CliftonStrengths assessment

-• Focus on your strengths: Many people believe that in order to improve, they need to work on their weaknesses.
+• Focus on your strengths.
+Many people believe that in order to improve, they need to work on their weaknesses.
 The CliftonStrengths assessment takes the opposite approach — it teaches you to focus on and build your strengths.
 It gives you the self-awareness to know what you’re good at and how to leverage your strengths.

 • Work better with others: The CliftonStrengths assessment can be incredibly beneficial to teams as well.
 According to Gallup, employees who receive strengths-based development are up to 23% more engaged at work.
 The assessment can help build stronger team dynamics and better collaboration among team members.